Welcome, budgeters and savvy savers!

 - You could use cash envelopes!
 If you pull money out of your account each month for budgeting purposes or just like having or using cash.
 Cash envelopes would be a great idea for you.
 Put the category name on each envelope and start building your sinking fund.

 - Open a high-yield savings account for each sinking fund goal.
 This will make tracking each sinking fund easier and ensure the money is there when needed.
-I would only recommend this option for long-term sinking funds.
-Such as saving for a down payment for a home.
+I would only recommend this option for long-term sinking funds, such as saving for a down payment for a home.

 Sinking Funds Formula – Is There One?